The Addams Family (video game): Development

 In the late 1980s, British developer Ocean Software gained a reputation for being the leader, and go-to producer, of game tie-ins for computers and consoles, such as RoboCop (1988), Batman (1989), Total Recall (1990), RoboCop 3 (1991), and Hudson Hawk (1991).
-In April 1991, they started development on a tie-in for an upcoming film based on the fictional cartoon family The Addams Family; this was before the project switched studios from 20th Century Fox to Paramount Pictures.
+In April 1991, they began development on a tie-in for an upcoming film based on The Addams Family; this was before the project switched studios from 20th Century Fox to Paramount Pictures.

 The game was first announced by ACE magazine in June 1991.
-Near the release of the movie, film industry journalist David J. Fox reported a widespread trend of video game tie-ins for major film projects.
+Shortly before the film's release, film industry journalist David J. Fox reported a widespread trend of video game tie-ins for major film projects.
 He attributed this to studios looking for other sources of income and promotional methods to make up for a rising decline in theater attendance.
-Nintendo, in 1990, reported customers spending $2.4 billion on video games, nearly half of the $5 billion spent on movie tickets the same year.
-The Addams Family's business plan was different from most others in that the game was released a month after the film.
-Just one other project around the same time had a similar strategy, Steven Spielberg's Hook, its video game published by Sony Imagesoft.
+In 1990, Nintendo reported customers spending $2.4 billion on video games, nearly half of the $5 billion spent on movie tickets the same year.
+The Addams Family's business plan was different from most others, in that the game was released a month after the film.
+Only one other project around the same time had a similar strategy: the video game adaptation of Steven Spielberg's Hook, which was published by Sony Imagesoft.